Birthstones by Month – What are Birthstones?

 Those born in October enjoy the choice of two enchanting birthstones – opal and tourmaline.

-In jewelry, both opals and tourmalines are favored for their colorful versatility.
-Whether you’re drawn to the color-changing allure of opal or the rainbow variety of tourmaline, October’s birthstones offer something for everyone.
+Both opals and tourmalines are favored in jewelry for their colorful versatility.
+Whether you’re drawn to the enticing color changes of opal or the rainbow variety of tourmaline, October’s birthstones offer a little something for everyone.

 November: Topaz, Citrine